inikki/ts-chatgpt-telegram-bot/README.md

 # TS ChatGPT Telegram Bot

-This repository contains the source code for a Telegram bot powered by ChatGPT, allowing users to interact with an AI-powered chatbot directly from their Telegram app.
+This repository contains the source code for a Telegram bot powered by ChatGPT.
+It's seamlessly integrated with OpenAI Streams, compatible with tool choices, allowing users to interact with an AI-powered chatbot directly from their Telegram app.

 ## Prerequisites